elastic/rally/docs/advanced.rst

 .. warning::
     Registering custom TrackProcessors prevents the DefaultTrackProcessor from executing.
-This is expert functionality, as all steps for resolving data for your track should be performed in your TrackProcessors.
+This is expert functionality, as all steps for resolving data for your track should be performed in your TrackProcessors, including what is typically performed by default.